hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [19:11:20](#UJvb3LOYzonCzUals0nPVxW4DkUchT7rAhtfyKGNXts) <hiiamboris (NOT THIS ONE)>:
 This is by design that `mold` outputs with better precision than `form`.
-It was done to get rid of "weird decimals" as you call them Ì†ΩÌ∏â
+It was done to get rid of "weird decimals" as you call them üòâ

 [19:14:27](#mhdFZsUtlnefHTekspOgeTiULjG1ciHSTNJf4WqewQI) <hiiamboris (NOT THIS ONE)>:
 I'll show you a trick.
 Maybe you'll understand.
-It explains all your confusion when you get it Ì†ΩÌ∏â
+It explains all your confusion when you get it üòâ
 ```
 >> t: 10:05:12.8
 == 10:05:12.8